kencx/source/content/posts/transition-to-linux.md

 [^1]: Thankfully, my backup systems made the process much smoother than it would have been otherwise.
 [^2]: Still testing out Arch on the side
+[^3]: Fun fact: It, in fact, is quick and easy now!
+I created a full [Ansible playbook](https://github.com/kencx/playbooks) to configure my entire workstation from scratch with just one command.